 4. See things from his perspective.
 Maybe his behavior is irritating to you, but it's always understandable if you take the time

 to see his viewpoint.
 Ok, so he hit the baby.
-Do whatever you need to in the future to prevent a recurrence, including not leaving them unsupervised.
+Do whatever you need to, to prevent a recurrence, including not leaving them unsupervised.
+But punishing

-But punishing him won't help, because that will just exacerbate the terror of losing you that drove him to act so aggressively.
-(You did get a replacement
+him won't help, because that will just exacerbate the terror of losing you that drove him to act so aggressively.
+(You did get a replacement child,

-child, after all.
+after all.
 He can be forgiven for wondering if he's lost his place in your heart.)
-If you can connect deeply with him so that he feels your
+If you can connect deeply with him so that he feels your love is